nllarson/rest_suggestions/README.md

 *  The 3 controllers in this app are all setup to handle the different domains.
 You can see what roles are required to access the contorllers by the @Secured annotation at the top.
 (Note Genre requires ROLE_ADMIN)
 *  The URLMapping.groovy file holds the mapped URLs for the api.
 *  The object marshallers are registered in Bootstrap.groovy  There are examples in the REST Web Services documentation link about putting these in their own classes and / or giving them different config names for different ways of rendering the objects.
-*  Notice how simple the controllers are here.
-They should usually stay close to this simple.
-Any logic checks specific to the creation / update / delete should be encapsulated in a service class, which would be injected into the controller.
-This will allow you to wrap transactions where needed easily.
-If your service throws an exception, work will be rolled back, and you can catch that error in your controller to render a custom response / status to the user if you would like.